AlonNT/lightning-project/README.md

 ## Methods

-# Random Agent
+### Random Agent

 This one is the simplest algorithm, used mainly as a baseline for other more sophisticated ones.
 Given the input parameter $d$, the random agent opens $d$ channels with $d$ nodes selected uniformly at random from the graph, where its initial funds are evenly divided between the channels.
 The fee policy of each channel it created is the default policy.

-# Greedy
+### Greedy

 We defined three methods for scoring the nodes, each score define a corresponding greedy algorithm.
-The greedy algorithm orders the nodes in a descending/ascending order according to their score, and then choose the first $d$ nodes (where $d$ is an input parameter) and establish channels with them dividing its funds equally between the channels.
+The greedy algorithm orders the nodes in a descending/ascending order according to their score, and then choose the first d nodes (where d is an input parameter) and establish channels with them dividing its funds equally between the channels.
 The fee policy of each channel it creates is the default policy. \\
 The scoring methods are the following:

 - Channel capacity: